 Can I use the sample size calculator when using Auto-Allocate to estimate how long the activity will take to identify the winner?

 You can use the existing sample size calculator with Bonferroni correction appropriately applied to get an estimate of how long the test will run.
+Using the calculator for an Auto-Allocate activity is optional because Auto-Allocate will declare a winner for you.
+The calculator gives you a rough estimate of the sample size needed.
 In our experiments, we’ve seen the Auto-Allocate activity end much sooner than this sample size.